hngo4619/cos-postgresql/README.md

-# Uploading CSV file from Object Storage to PostgreSQL
+# Uploading a CSV file to PostgreSQL

 ## pgfutter (CLI)
 pgfutter is a CLI tool to import CSV and JSON into PostgreSQL.
 To download and look at the README, head to the [GitHub repo](https://github.com/lukasmartinelli/pgfutter).